Ernst Haas

 Ernst Haas (March 2, 1921 – September 12, 1986) was an Austrian-American photojournalist and color photographer.
-During his 40-year career, Haas bridged the gap between photojournalism and the use of photography as a medium for expression and creativity.
-In addition to his coverage of events around the globe after World War II, Haas was an early innovator in color photography.
-His images were disseminated by magazines like Life and Vogue and, in 1962, were the subject of the first single-artist exhibition of color photography at New York's Museum of Modern Art.
-He served as president of the cooperative Magnum Photos, and his book The Creation (1971) was one of the most successful photography books ever, selling 350,000 copies.
+During his 40-year career Haas trod the line between photojournalism and art photography.
+In addition to his coverage of events around the globe after World War II Haas was an early innovator in color photography.
+His images were carried by magazines like Life and Vogue and, in 1962, were the subject of the first single-artist exhibition of color photography at New York's Museum of Modern Art.
+He served as president of the cooperative Magnum Photos.
+His book of volcano photographs, The Creation (1971), remains one of the most successful photography books ever published, selling more than 350,000 copies.

 Early life and education

 Haas was born in Vienna, Austria, on March 2, 1921.
 He was the son of Ernst Haas, a high-level civil servant, and Frederike Haas-Zipser.
 He had an older brother named Fritz Haas.

 Haas was raised in the cultural climate of Vienna before World War II.
 His parents, who placed great value upon education and the arts, encouraged his creative pursuits from an early age.
 His father enjoyed music and photography, and his mother wrote poetry and aspired to be an artist.
 Haas's teachers had him act as a judge, rather than a participant, in artistic competitions among his peers.
 As a painter, he had particular interest in an artwork's formal qualities, and developed a refined sense of composition and perspective.

 From 1935 to 1938, Haas attended LEH Grinzing, a private school in Vienna, where he studied art, literature, poetry, philosophy, and science.
 His formal education was interrupted in 1938, when the school was closed following Germany's invasion of Austria.
 The following year, Haas received his diploma from Rainer Gymnasium.

 Haas was sent to a German army labor camp, working six hours a day in exchange for two daily hours of school attendance.
 He left the service in 1940 and returned to Vienna to study medicine.
 Haas was only able to complete one year of medical school before he was forced out as a result of his Jewish ancestry.